 Previous publication of Mohapeloa’s work

-Mohapeloa’s songs published during his lifetime in five tonic solfa songbooks devoted to his music, and their reprints, are primary sources for this new edition and are listed below, with details of each reprint.
-The fact that they were reprinted several times testifies to their once widespread use – especially in Lesotho’s schools – but studying the reprints also reveals minor typographical errors and also, more interestingly, microscopic musical rethinks on Mohapeloa’s part.
+Mohapeloa’s songs published during his lifetime in five tonic solfa songbooks devoted to his music, and their reprints, are primary sources for this new edition and are listed below, with details of each reprint. ((The technical difference between a new edition, where there are changes even if pagination remains the same, and a reprint, where there are no changes at all, is not consistently adopted in the different printings.
+The fifth book, Meluluetsa, was the only one not reprinted. )) The fact that they were reprinted several times testifies to their once widespread use – especially in Lesotho’s schools – but studying the reprints also reveals minor typographical errors and also, more interestingly, microscopic musical rethinks on Mohapeloa’s part.

 Meloli le Lithallere tsa Afrika II: Buka ea Bobeli (African Songs and Extemporary Harmonizations Book 2).
 Morija, Lesotho: Morija Sesuto Book Depot.
 1st ed.
 1939; 2nd ed.
 1945; 3rd ed.
 1955; 4th ed.
 1980; 5th ed.
 1996.
 (32 songs.)

 Meloli le Lithallere tsa Afrika III: Buka ea Boraro (African Songs and Extemporary Harmonizations Book 3).
 Morija, Lesotho: Morija Sesuto Book Depot.
 1st ed.
 1947; 2nd printing 1966; 3rd reprint 1977; 4th reprint 1983; 5th reprint 1988.
 (28 songs, including three republished later in Meluluetsa: ‘TY’, ‘Maseru’ and ‘Mafeteng’ – see below.)